Esri/arcgis-maps-sdk-for-java-demos/README.md

 # ArcGIS Runtime for Java Demos

 Welcome to the home of the ArcGIS Runtime for Java demos.
+This repository contains a number of separate JavaFX applications which demonstrate the use of the ArcGIS Runtime SDK for Java, a geospatial API built by Esri.

+This repository is regularly updated and will cover a range of geospatial workflows using the API, along with comparisons of how your favourite workflows in ArcGIS Pro can be used in ArcGIS Runtime and how they can work together.

+## Content Overview

+* Code it: creating hillshade effects using ArcGIS Runtime - an application exploring a simple workflow of using opensource data to produce a hillshade renderer and 3D surface, all in code.

 ## Instructions

 ### IntelliJ IDEA

 1. Open IntelliJ IDEA and select _File > Open..._.
-2. Choose the java-gradle-starter-project directory and click _OK_.
+2. Choose the arcgis-runtime-java-demos directory and click _OK_.
-3. Select _File > Project Structure..._ and ensure that the Project SDK and language level are set to use Java 11.
+3. Select _File > Project Structure..._ and ensure that the Project SDK and language level are set to use Java 17.
 4. Open the Gradle view with _View > Tool Windows > Gradle_.
 5. In the Gradle view, double-click `copyNatives` under _Tasks > build_.
 This will unpack the native library dependencies to $USER_HOME/.arcgis.
 6. In the Gradle view, double-click `run` under _Tasks > application_ to run the app.